mjwhite8119/FRCTraining/Tools/code6.md

-# <a name="code"></a>Lesson 6 - Closed Loop Position Control
+# <a name="code"></a>Lesson 6 - Odometry
-Control the position of the robot using closed loop control.
+Odometry involves using sensors on the robot to create an estimate of the position of the robot on the field.
+In FRC, these sensors are typically encoders and a gyroscope to measure robot angle.

+## Robot Geometry
+Introduce the concept of a <i>Pose</i>

 <h3><span style="float:left">
 <a href="code5">Previous</a></span>